Rebellious Practices: Handle Conflicts with the Accountability Process

 In this episode of our Rebellious Practices blog series we discuss the topic of conflict resolution.
 A proper and honest way of handling conflicts is of vital importance for an engaged workforce.
 In some of the progressive organizations we visit there are no managers around to act as conflict mediators, so there should be a process in place to handle conflicts as soon as they arise.
 More and more organizations we encounter handle conflicts based on processes that successfully tap into employee responsibility and accountability.
-They assume their employees are capable of being responsible and accountable for their own words and actions.
-Often they name it “the accountability process”.
+They assume their employees are capable of being responsible and a

 What is it?

 The accountability process is extensively described by Doug Kirkpatrick in his book Morning Star.

 The Morning Star Company has put lots of unique practices in place to optimize their rebellious organization.
 To deal with conflicts, they have set up the so-called accountability process.
 As Doug is an expert in the process, we'll let him do most of the talking.

 From The Morning Star Company Colleague Principle: "Differences between human beings are a natural and necessary aspect of life, especially in the pursuit of excellence.
 Differences may vary from how to answer the phone, to what type of oil to use in a gearbox, to what equipment to purchase to improve operations, to whether one is following our Principles or advancing our Mission, to how a person combs their hair."

 Doug: "When circumstances require a serious discussion, there should be a process in place in order to continue to achieve the mission of the company.
 To uphold colleague accountability, I propose a process for resolution of differences that is sound, considers the needs of all parties, and is designed to uphold the mission.
 If you’ll take the initiative to hold each other accountable, it has the potential to make everyone happier and more prosperous."